CryptoManufaktur-io/solana-rpc/README.md

 ## Linux prep
 ### Linux tuning

-Ubuntu 20.04 LTS, don't even think about anything else
+Ubuntu 20.04 LTS, because that's the supported distribution.

 `sudo nano /etc/fstab` and add `,noatime` to options of `/`.
 Also comment out current swap entries, we'll create a new one.